PlantandFoodResearch/hidecan/cran-comments.md

 Possibly misspelled words in DESCRIPTION:
   Angelin (11:19)
-  GWAS (2:45, 9:18)
+  GWAS (9:51)
-  HIDECAN (2:15, 8:24, 10:64)
+  HIDECAN (2:15, 8:24, 10:103)
   al (11:37)
   et (11:34)
-  transcriptomics (9:27)
+  transcriptomics (9:61)
 ```

 This is a new submission.
-Angelin is a family name; GWAS stands for Genome-Wide Association Study; HIDECAN is the name of the package; transcriptomics is correctly spelled; et al. was used for a reference.
+Angelin is a family name; GWAS stands for Genome-Wide Association Study (precised in the description); HIDECAN is the name of the package; transcriptomics is correctly spelled; et al. was used for a reference.

 # Downstream dependencies